Dream of:05 July 1995 "Picking A Church"

-I had returned to the Gay Street House to live with my father for a while.
+I had returned to my father's Gay Street House in Portsmounth, Ohio to live with my father for a while.
 With me I was carrying a large red bicycle for which I had a strong attachment.
 I was carrying the bike because I had wrecked it and had caused serious damage to it.
 Hoping I would now be able to repair it, I thought my father might help me.

 After obtaining their permission to hold the iguana, I walked over to the cabinet, opened the door and pulled it out.
 I asked them if the iguana would bite, and someone said no, but that it did spit tobacco.
 Once I had the iguana in my hand, I saw that it was over 30 centimeters long, and that it seemed quite strong.
 After I managed to raise its head up to my face, I had to force it down, not wanting it to be in a position where it could spit on me.
 It was a light yellow-greenish color and its skin felt soft and leathery.
 I enjoyed holding it, but I wondered whether it was lonely living alone there in the House and being handled so much by David and Steven.
 I wondered if it needed another iguana with which to play.

-After I put the iguana back in the cabinet it, I told my father I was going to Tracy Park (about two blocks away) to try to fix my bike.
+After I put the iguana back into the cabinet, I told my father I was going to Tracy Park (about two blocks away) to try to fix my bike.
 I had the feeling David and Steven wanted to go with me and I didn't see any problem with that.

 I also thought I might not have to go to church if I spent the weekends on the Gallia County Farm, where I would rather be.

-My father mentioned my birth day was coming up.
+My father mentioned that my "birth day" was coming up.
 He said the words "birth day" as if they were two words.
 He asked me what I wanted and I told him that simply having my bike repaired would be sufficient.
 He nodded as if to say having the bike repaired would be more than sufficient since it was in pretty bad shape.